 I, too, was stuck in a linear story.
 The story was about me, but set in a place where the only way the wind could blow was forward and that, I thought, could not be right.
 I was living big, round hours for nothing.
 All they did was blur into the next ones.
-They did not not belong to me.
+They did not belong to me.
 The story was like a bad first draft.
 It could not be rewinded, the beginning could not be revised, reverse chronology was a myth and boring facts could not be skipped.
 Its reality was squeezing out much of what, from the outside, might have looked rich, juicy and fascinating; it was not.
 It was mundane and clear as day.
-It lacked details, clues, images, invention, fresh ideas, an intuitive understanding of who I was, which in the story was simply the holder of the lantern that was broken from the start.
+It lacked details, clues, images, invention, fresh ideas, an intuitive understanding of who I was – in the story, simply the holder of the lantern.

 Right before the spring, when the weather plays warm one day and cold the next, I began to write.
-With my head in the already thinning clouds of hope I wrote about the clutter and the cracks in the walls, the photos and the few rare objects displayed with pride in the rooms of those just like me.
-I was angry, troubled and unexcited; this is why I wrote.
+With my head in the already-thinning clouds of hope I wrote about the clutter and the cracks in the walls, the photos and the few rare objects that must have been displayed with pride in the rooms of those just like me.
+I was angry, troubled and unexcited, and that was why I wrote.
 I still believed that telling the truth was important, partly because I had nothing else to tell and partly because I imagined that its ugliness would break it apart.
-Shortly, a quiet, tender sense of worth and belonging took over me as I began to embrace my intersections, and my questions, and my quest for imagining a world beyond it – my world, beyond it.
+Soon, a quiet, tender sense of worth and belonging took over me as I began to embrace my intersections, and my questions, and my quest for imagining a world beyond it – my world, beyond it.
 And in the hottest month of the year I rewrote that world as I thought it’d be fair to have it.

 Summer opened all my doors and let me out.
-Every night I came home excited to detonated more little bombs of ink pulsing with feel onto the pages where I could finally be myself – the self that I wasn’t.
+Every night I came home excited to detonate more little bombs of ink, pulsing with feel onto the pages where I could finally be myself – the self that I wasn’t.
 Within it I found the fragments that refused to be consumed by the world outside, like diamonds I could sift through to collect and discover my true design.
 Immersed in a whole new mindscape, I was brimming with ideas and a newfound strength to act them out through my characters.
-Stepping onto paper I made amends for the lack of me, colouring outside the lines and reshaping all the sharp edges.
-The new dynamics of my mind melted my fears into a liquid flux of poetic madness I never knew existed in me.
+Stepping onto paper, I made amends for the lack of me.
+The new dynamics of my mind melted my fears into a flux of poetic madness I never knew I had in me.
 I felt raw and fluid and infinite, and hard to hold.
 I taught myself to dream again.
 To live again.
 To be shooting stars and comets and fresh faces again.

-I was crafting something personal, yet so universal for all to experience – releasing oneself into new worlds, like nightly dreams, where every absurd scene could slide smoothly into another but one doesn’t question why they’re doing what they’re doing, so they simply carry on to the next scene.
-But people didn’t want to experience this.
+I was crafting something personal, yet so universal for all to experience.
+Some said that reading it was like releasing oneself into new worlds, like dreams where every absurd scene could slide smoothly into another, but one doesn’t question why they’re doing what they’re doing, so they simply carry on to the next.
+Others didn’t want to experience this.
 They said they didn’t feel at ease around me because they never know what I was thinking, and that my writings were abstract and absurd – like dreams they could not comprehend – so they pushed them out of their minds in the morning.

 And life, life was as predictable as always, despite its little tides, its little current.
-They broke upon me now.
+But they broke upon me now.
 I felt almost entirely disengaged with it all.
 And my writing wouldn’t stop, and my cravings wouldn’t disappear, and my desire for being and changing and being again was eating me away.
-My characters multiplied, and their power got to me, and I wanted to be them so desperately – only I couldn’t choose.
+My characters multiplied, and their power got to me, and I wanted to be them so desperately.
 I wanted to live all the lives, and think all of the thoughts and feel, oh my God, feel all the feelings I made up and believed in and fell to my knees in front of, their unconsumed intensity consuming me wholly.
-I couldn’t push past.
-More love streaming out the wrong way was a clear sign I was going to die if I didn’t learn to love myself in real time, from my brightest lights to my icy darkness.
-But there is no room for somebody like that under this sun.